apedintensor/reader_study_frontend/docs/PROJECT_OVERVIEW.md

 This project aims to:

-* Provide a seamless case-by-case assessment experience.
+* Provide a seamless case-by-case assessment experience
-* Compare clinician decisions pre/post-AI.
+* Compare clinician decisions pre/post-AI
-* Capture detailed form input and sync it reliably.
+* Capture detailed form input and sync it reliably
-* Be tested thoroughly with Cypress and resilient to disconnects.
+* Be tested thoroughly with Cypress and resilient to disconnects